jsolderitsch/ESP32Controller/docs/controllers.md

 Switch Pro controllers have not been tested extensively with the ESP32 Controller.
 This T3s performs on par with the PS 3 clone controllers that have been tested.

-Note: The GameSir T1d that was featured as an approved Gamepad for use with the Tello and its Android and iOS apps is NOT supported by Bluepad32.
+Note: The GameSir T1d that was featured as an approved Gamepad for use with the Tello and its Android and iOS apps is NOT supported by Bluepad32, the library used with the sketches included in this repository.